EFFECTS OF LABORATORY AND DEMONSTRATION METHODS ON STUDENTS’ ACADEMIC PERFORMANCE IN SIMPLE HARMONIC MOTION IN PHYSICS

 1.1 Background of the Study

-Throughout the world, education is considered to be an important tool for attaining national goals as it provides learners with skills needed for survival.
-In view of its significance, Nigeria having realized the role of education as a powerful instrument for national growth and development adjusted her educational philosophy and methodology to match the ideals and challenges of a changing economic and social structure of modern society.
-Consequently, in 1982, Nigeria adjusted her secondary school system to encompass diversified curriculum that integrate technical and vocational subjects intended to empower the individual for self employment (Igwe, 2000).
+Throughout the world, education is considered to be an important tool for attaining national goals, as it provides learners with skills needed for survival.
+In view of its significance, Nigeria, having realized the role of education as a powerful instrument for national growth and development, adjusted her educational philosophy and methodology to match the ideals and challenges of a changing economic and social structure of modern society.
+Consequently, in 1982, Nigeria adjusted her secondary school system to encompass a diversified curriculum that integrates technical and vocational subjects intended to empower the individual for self-employment (Ogunlade & Adebayo, 2023).
 Though, the dream of every good Nigerian is to see our nation develop scientifically and technologically.
-This earnest craving for scientific and technological development can only be attainable if it is backed up with good foundation in science and mathematics.
+This earnest craving for scientific and technological development can only be attainable if it is backed up with a good foundation in science and mathematics.
 Physics and other science subjects are veritable instruments for national development.
-The current generation of secondary school students, so called “digital natives” (Prensky, 2001; Proserpio and Giola, 2007), and others have already used technology to enhance their social interaction, shop online and interact with online tool (Nwosu, 2010).
+The current generation of secondary school students, so-called “digital natives” (Prensky, 2001; Proserpio & Giola, 2007), and others have already used technology to enhance their social interaction, shop online, and interact with online tools (Nwosu, 2020).
 Man is greatly dependent on science and technology for growth and development.

 According to Okon-Enoh (2008), science is a way of seeking information (process) and also an accumulated knowledge resulting from research (products).
-Okoro (2013), described science as a systematic investigation of nature with a view to understanding and harnessing them to serve human needs.
+Okoro (2013) described science as a systematic investigation of nature with a view to understanding and harnessing it to serve human needs.
 It may also be regarded as a body of related courses concerned with knowledge.
-It consists among other components; Chemistry, Physics, Biology, Mathematics, Astronomy, Agriculture, Geology and so on.
-Science education in Nigeria concentrates on the teaching of science concepts, methods of teaching and addressing misconceptions held by learners regarding science concepts (Kola, 2013).
-Realizing the role of science plays in achieving self-reliance and intellectual development, one tries to find the place of physics in science; its contributions to the quality of life and nation building are worthwhile in all aspects (Shukla, 2011).
+It consists of, among other components, Chemistry, Physics, Biology, Mathematics, Astronomy, Agriculture, Geology, and so on.
+Science education in Nigeria concentrates on the teaching of science concepts, methods of teaching, and addressing misconceptions held by learners regarding science concepts (Oluwaseun & Ganiyu, 2021).
+Realising the role science plays in achieving self-reliance and intellectual development, one tries to find the place of physics in science; its contributions to the quality of life and nation-building are worthwhile in all aspects (Shukla, 2021).

-Simple Harmonic Motion (SHM) is one of the most topics in Physics at the senior secondary school level, in which learners perceive difficult despite being essential for the understanding of other topics (Ekpenyong, 2010).
-One of the main barriers that students encountered in understanding physics concepts is misconceptions which they had about the concept.
-Many studies persistently report of the poor performance of students in physics especially in the area of Simple Harmonic Motion call for urgent attention (Ekpenyong, 2010).
-This challenging situation has been attributed to a whole number of factors such as students’ attitude, poor study habits, the learner’s interest in the subjects, the learners self-concept, gender, and the teaching methods (Effiong, 2013).
-Many learners experience difficulties when learning abstract concepts because the concepts are taught at theoretical level with no visual/mental representative (Mills, 2002).
+Simple Harmonic Motion (SHM) is one of the most important topics in Physics at the senior secondary school level, in which learners perceive difficulty despite it being essential for the understanding of other topics (Ekpenyong, 2020).
+One of the main barriers that students encounter in understanding physics concepts is misconceptions they have about the concept.
+Many studies persistently report the poor performance of students in physics, especially in the area of Simple Harmonic Motion, calling for urgent attention (Ekpenyong, 2020).
+This challenging situation has been attributed to a whole number of factors such as students’ attitudes, poor study habits, the learner’s interest in the subjects, the learner's self-concept, gender, and teaching methods (Effiong, 2021).
+Many learners experience difficulties when learning abstract concepts because the concepts are taught at a theoretical level with no visual/mental representation (Mills, 2022).
 Consequently, learners fail to understand the concepts and therefore develop a negative attitude towards Physics.

-According to Etiubon (2011), the science classrooms are still being dominated by Teacher-centered strategy of lecture method of teaching.
-Research findings in the last decades revealed that students commonly lack a deep conceptual understanding of the key ideas regarding the concept of Simple Harmonic Motion and often fail to integrate their mental models into a coherent conceptual framework (Etiubon 2011).
-Effective teaching method employed by the teachers is the major contributory factor that influences learners understanding of concept of Simple Harmonic Motion (Ekpenyong 2010).
-A teaching strategy therefore is the way a lesson is approach that will be used to achieve a set of given objectives.
-If proper choice of strategy is made and the plan well executed students will actively engage in the lesson and derive benefit immediately (Aderati 2011).
-There are varieties of teaching strategies from which a teacher can selects for teaching and learning of Physics concepts, but the method employed will depend on a number of variables such as; age of the students, their learning style, their cognitive level, subject matter, availability of instructional material and environmental variables etc. Two or more teaching method can be employed within a lesson content delivery for effective teaching to take place.
-Computer simulation, laboratory and demonstration methods are essentials for teaching the concept of Simple Harmonic Motion in Physics (Alice 2015).
+According to Etiubon (2011), science classrooms are still being dominated by teacher-centred strategies such as the lecture method of teaching.
+Research findings in recent decades revealed that students commonly lack a deep conceptual understanding of the key ideas regarding the concept of Simple Harmonic Motion and often fail to integrate their mental models into a coherent conceptual framework (Etiubon, 2020).
+Effective teaching methods employed by teachers are the major contributory factors that influence learners’ understanding of the concept of Simple Harmonic Motion (Ekpenyong, 2020).
+A teaching strategy, therefore, is the way a lesson is approached to achieve a set of given objectives.
+If a proper choice of strategy is made and the plan is well executed, students will actively engage in the lesson and derive benefits immediately (Aderati, 2022).
+There are a variety of teaching strategies from which a teacher can select for the teaching and learning of Physics concepts, but the method employed will depend on several variables, such as the age of the students, their learning style, their cognitive level, subject matter, availability of instructional material, environmental variables, etc. Two or more teaching methods can be employed within a lesson content delivery for effective teaching to take place.
+Computer simulation, laboratory, and demonstration methods are essential for teaching the concept of Simple Harmonic Motion in Physics (Alice, 2021).

-Laboratory method of teaching is an activity-based method that requires students to search for knowledge, generate hypotheses, collect data, interpret evidence and make conclusion (Geraldine, 2008).
-Laboratory method is also called experimental method.
-It is the method of teaching science and it forms part of effective teacher and students work together.
-Students are often provided with opportunities to discover new rules, insight and new method of solving problems.
+Laboratory method of teaching is an activity-based method that requires students to search for knowledge, generate hypotheses, collect data, interpret evidence and make conclusions (Geraldine, 2022).
+Laboratory method is also called the experimental method.
+It is the method of teaching science, and it forms part of effective teaching, where both teachers and students work together.
+Students are often provided with opportunities to discover new rules, insights, and new methods of solving problems.

-Although laboratory method of teaching is time consuming, it however helps to build self-concept of the learner.
-It also facilitates better understanding of scientific concepts and principles, promotes analytical thinking skills, arouses student interest, promotes students participation and encourages students to make scientific research and consider science as a career.
-Science educators have believed that the laboratory method is an important means of instruction in science, since late in the 19th century.
-Laboratory method was considered essential because it provided training in observation, supplied detailed information, and aroused pupils’ interest.
-In laboratory, students work individually or in small groups on a question, problem or hypothesis.
+Although the laboratory method of teaching is time-consuming, it helps to build the self-concept of the learner.
+It also facilitates a better understanding of scientific concepts and principles, promotes analytical thinking skills, arouses student interest, promotes student participation, and encourages students to engage in scientific research and consider science as a career.
+Science educators have believed that the laboratory method is an important means of instruction in science since late in the 19th century.
+The laboratory method was considered essential because it provided training in observation, supplied detailed information, and aroused pupils’ interest.
+In the laboratory, students work individually or in small groups on a question, problem, or hypothesis.
 They use the process and materials of science to construct their own explanation of scientific phenomena.
-The distinction between laboratory and traditional classroom learning is that activities are student-centered, with students activity engaged in hands-on, minds-on activities using laboratory techniques (Udofia, 2018).
-Agbogun, (2001) reported that; laboratory method is a unique source of quality teaching and learning in science because science students are able to observe and manipulate materials to demonstrate certain aspects, of the subject matter which has been learnt in class through lecturers, method.
+The distinction between laboratory and traditional classroom learning is that activities are student-centred, with students engaging in hands-on, minds-on activities using laboratory techniques (Udofia, 2018).
+Agbogun (2020) reported that the laboratory method is a unique source of quality teaching and learning in science because science students are able to observe and manipulate materials to demonstrate certain aspects of the subject matter learned in class through the lecture method.

-The laboratory method is activity oriented which offers the students the opportunity to interact with learning content, teacher, laboratory specimen and materials, to develop scientific attitudes such as objectivity, critical thinking, carefulness, etc. It also offers the students the opportunity to develop the scientific skills as they observe, measure, record, manipulate, experiment and draw conclusion.
-In line with this Schulman and Tamir as cited by Abimbola (2004) identified the objectives of using laboratory methods to include teaching and learning of skills, concepts, attitudes, cognitive abilities and understanding of nature of science.
-Through laboratory method, students are actively involved in the process of learning and retention is possible.
-Laboratory activities can help students develop new interest, attitudes and values so that they may learn to investigate and explore further into their environment.
+The laboratory method is activity-orientated, which offers the students the opportunity to interact with learning content, teacher, laboratory specimens, and materials to develop scientific attitudes such as objectivity, critical thinking, carefulness, etc. It also offers the students the opportunity to develop scientific skills as they observe, measure, record, manipulate, experiment, and draw conclusions.
+In line with this, Schulman and Tamir, as cited by Abimbola (2021), identified the objectives of using laboratory methods to include teaching and learning of skills, concepts, attitudes, cognitive abilities, and understanding of the nature of science.
+Through the laboratory method, students are actively involved in the process of learning, and retention is possible.
+Laboratory activities can help students develop new interests, attitudes, and values so that they may learn to investigate and explore further into their environment.

-Demonstration method of teaching is an activity-based teaching that provides students with opportunity to be actively involved mentally and physically, doing hands –on, minds-on and head-on experiments and activity.
-Demonstration method on the other hand involves showing by reason, or proof, explain or making clear by the use of examples or experiments.
-Put it more simply, demonstration means to “clearly show.”
-It is based on demonstrating skills, principles, and theory via performance, motion, slide presentation, live display.
+Demonstration method of teaching is an activity-based teaching strategy that provides students with the opportunity to be actively involved mentally and physically, doing hands-on, minds-on, and head-on experiments and activities.
+The demonstration method involves showing by reason or proof, explaining, or making clear by the use of examples or experiments.
+Put more simply, 'demonstration' means to 'clearly show'.
+It is based on demonstrating skills, principles, and theory via performance, motion, slide presentation, and live display.

-Demonstration often occurs when students have a hard time connecting theories to actual practice or when students are unable to understand application of theories.
-It allows students to view real life examples of a skills or procedures for doing something.
-It is useful in teaching psycho-motor skills.
-It makes verbal explanation more concrete.
-In demonstration method, the teaching and learning process is done in a systematic way.
-Aniodoh (2008) defined demonstration as an activity in which teacher or any person uses examples, experiment and other actual performance to illustrate principle or show others how to do something.
-He identified types of demonstrations to include; Teacher-demonstration, teacher-students demonstrations, students’ demonstration and quest demonstration.
-This work was focused on teacher-demonstration.
-Many studies show that demonstration method of teaching science trains students to be good observers and appeals to their senses of vision.
+Demonstration often occurs when students have a hard time connecting theories to actual practice or when students are unable to understand the application of theories.
+It allows students to view real-life examples of skills or procedures for doing something.
+It is useful in teaching psychomotor skills.
+It makes verbal explanations more concrete.
+In the demonstration method, the teaching and learning process is done in a systematic way.
+Aniodoh (2008) defined demonstration as an activity in which a teacher or any person uses examples, experiments, and other actual performances to illustrate principles or show others how to do something.
+He identified types of demonstrations to include teacher demonstration, teacher-student demonstrations, student demonstrations, and quest demonstrations.
+This work was focused on teacher demonstration.
+Many studies show that the demonstration method of teaching science trains students to be good observers and appeals to their senses of vision.
 It bridges the gap between theory and practice.
 It is economical in terms of time and materials since many students can observe one demonstration at a time.
-It encourage questioning and thinking thereby improve learning.
+It encourages questioning and thinking, thereby improving learning.

-Learning by doing is the main focus and is imperative in successful learning, since it is well proven that the more the senses are stimulated, the more a person learns and longer the learner retains (Limbu, 2012).
+Learning by doing is the main focus and is imperative for successful learning since it is well proven that the more the senses are stimulated, the more a person learns, and the longer the learner retains it (Limbu, 2022).

-Simple Harmonic motion is the to and fro motion of a particle from the mean position.
-It is the motion of a particle whose acceleration is always (a) Directed towards a fixed point (b) Directly proportional to its distance from that point.
+Simple Harmonic motion is the to-and-fro motion of a particle from the mean position.
+It is the motion of a particle whose acceleration is always (a) directed towards a fixed point or (b) directly proportional to its distance from that point.

-Gender is the condition of being male or female; ones sex.
-Asuquo (2005), observed that male and female students could do well is exposed to similar learning conditions, and gender tends to play a minor role in the success or failure of students as there is no conclusive evidence that male or female students perform better than other in all areas.
+Gender is the condition of being male or female; one's sex.
+Asuquo (2005) observed that male and female students could do well if exposed to similar learning conditions, and gender tends to play a minor role in the success or failure of students, as there is no conclusive evidence that male or female students perform better than others in all areas.
 Researchers then tend to turn their attention towards other factors such as age, interest, attitude, and background of the students to determine academic superiority.
-King (2004) contended that given the uniformity of instructional materials, contents, strategy and sequence there is no reason to expect any gender difference in student’s academic performance.
+King (2004) contended that given the uniformity of instructional materials, contents, strategy, and sequence, there is no reason to expect any gender difference in students’ academic performance.

 School location is a place where the school is located.
 It could be in urban or rural areas.
-Learning environment has a serious effect on students’ achievement; this is so because there exist direct relationship between the learning environment and school location.
-The environment where school is located can either improve or hinder students’ academic performance.
-Research reports show that most rural schools are not well equipped as urban schools.
-And as such students from urban schools achieved significantly better than students from rural schools.
-It is against the background that, physics students perform poorly in the concept of simple harmonic motion that the researcher is motivated to investigate how the identified factors influence performance in Physics.
+The learning environment has a serious effect on students’ achievement; this is so because there exists a direct relationship between the learning environment and school location.
+The environment where the school is located can either improve or hinder students’ academic performance.
+Research reports show that most rural schools are not as well-equipped as urban schools.
+And as such, students from urban schools achieve significantly better than students from rural schools.
+It is against this background that physics students perform poorly in the concept of Simple Harmonic Motion, and the researcher is motivated to investigate how the identified factors influence performance in Physics.

 1.2 Statement of the Problem

-Physics is a practical oriented subject that needs concrete and tangible materials to make its teaching and learning exciting.
+Physics is a practical-orientated subject that needs concrete and tangible materials to make its teaching and learning exciting.
 It engages learners in activities that provoke meaningful learning through appropriate teaching techniques.
-It builds in the learners an inquisitive spirit, sound initiative, ability and creative skills that will subdue the world around us.
-Teaching strategies pose great challenge to teachers.
-Researchers also revealed that, poor performance of students in science and in physics generally is a result of poor teaching methods adopted by the teachers, lack of laboratory apparatus/instructional materials, students’ attitude, misconception about physics, and among others.
+It builds in the learners an inquisitive spirit, sound initiative, ability, and creative skills that will subdue the world around us.
+Teaching strategies pose a great challenge to teachers.
+Researchers also revealed that poor performance of students in science and in physics generally is a result of poor teaching methods adopted by the teachers, lack of laboratory apparatus/instructional materials, students’ attitude, misconceptions about physics, and other factors.

-Researches affirm that the use of appropriate teaching method such as laboratory and demonstration learning strategy pulls learners out of their usual traditional settings and encourages them to apply other rich options in developing their research and improving study skills (Udo and Etiubon, 2011, Idika, Akubuiro, and Umobong,2012; Ezeudu and Ezinwanne, 2013).
+Research affirms that the use of appropriate teaching methods, such as laboratory and demonstration learning strategies, pulls learners out of their usual traditional settings and encourages them to apply other rich options in developing their research and improving study skills (Ogunlade & Adebayo, 2023; Idika, Akubuiro, & Umobong, 2022; Ezeudu & Ezinwanne, 2023).
 How can this problem be addressed?
-The best way of tackle the problem of poor performance of students is to train teachers on how to select appropriate teaching method from a list of methods in teaching a given concepts in the area of specialization.
-All educational facilities, materials, teaching aids, and instructional material should be evenly distributed to all schools.
-It is against poor performance of students in physics that the researcher is motivated to examine the effects of laboratory (activity–based) and demonstration method on students’ performance in Simple Harmonic Motion.
+The best way to tackle the problem of poor performance of students is to train teachers on how to select appropriate teaching methods from a list of methods in teaching a given concept in the area of specialisation.
+All educational facilities, materials, teaching aids, and instructional materials should be evenly distributed to all schools.
+It is against the poor performance of students in physics that the researcher is motivated to examine the effects of laboratory (activity-based) and demonstration methods on students’ performance in Simple Harmonic Motion.

 1.3 Purpose of the Study

-(i) Compare the performance of physics students’ taught Simple harmonic Motion using laboratory method and those taught using demonstration method.
+(i) Compare the performance of physics students’ taught Simple harmonic Motion using the laboratory method and those taught using the demonstration method.

-(ii) Compare the performance of male and female physics students taught using laboratory method.
+(ii) Compare the performance of male and female physics students taught using the laboratory method.

-(iii) The compare the performance of male and female physics students, taught using demonstration method.
+(iii) Then compare the performance of male and female physics students taught using the demonstration method.

-(iv) Compare the performance of urban and rural physics students taught using laboratory method.
+(iv) Compare the performance of urban and rural physics students taught using the laboratory method.

 1.4 Research Questions